buzzdeee/icingaweb2/README.md

 	with_repo  => False,
    }

 Furthermore you will tipically adjust database parameters.
-An icingaweb2 will need access to two databases:
+An icinga web 2 will need access to two databases:

  * the backend database (icinga2), having informations about host checks, services, etc.;